SAP-samples/teched2023-XP185v/exercises/ex3/README.md

 <br><img src="/exercises/ex3/IMAGES/RoleCollectionCreated.png" width="70%">

-11. The result will be that the user with the assigned authorizations can use the **Audit Log Viewer Service**.
+11. The result will be that the user with the assigned authorizations can use the **SAP Audit Log Viewer service**.
 You need to be logged into the cockpit with this user to be able to see the viewer in the next step.

-## Exercise 3.3 Check the audit logs and download audit log entries via the Audit Log Viewer Service
+## Exercise 3.3 Check the audit logs and download audit log entries via the SAP Audit Log Viewer service

-You can download the audit logs via the audit log retrieval API to import them into your Security Information and Event Management (SIEM) system or you can download them via the Viewer User Interface to store them as backup on your file system.
+You can download the audit logs via the audit log retrieval API to import them into your Security Information and Event Management (SIEM) system or you can download them via the viewer user interface to store them as backup on your file system.
 Now you learn how to download them via the user interface.

 1. Open the **SAP BTP Cockpit**.

   <br><img src="/exercises/ex0/images/GlobalAccount.png" width="70%">

 2. Navigate to **Services --> Instances and Subscriptions**.
-Under **Subscriptions** you will see the **Audit Log Viewer Service**.
+Under **Subscriptions** you will see the **SAP Audit Log Viewer service**.
 Next to the text field there is a link to the user interface.
 Click on it.

   <br><img src="/exercises/ex3/IMAGES/LinkViewerUI.png" width="70%">